Exercises For People With A Medical Condition

 So are you ready to start moving that body of yours?
 Let’s move it!

 Being physically inactive is a major risk factor for developing coronary artery disease and other heart ailments.
-“As fatty deposits and cholesterol build in the arteries, they cut off blood supply to your heart,” says Dr Alvin Ng Chee Keong, Specialist in Cardiology and Consultant of Raffles Heart Centre.
+“As fatty deposits and cholesterol build in the arteries, they cut off blood supply to your heart,” says Dr Alvin Ng Chee Keong, Cardiologist, Raffles Heart Centre.
 “These lead to high blood pressure and lower levels of HDL, aka our ‘good’ cholesterol.”

 The good news is that you don’t have to run marathons to decrease these risk factors.
 Aerobic exercises such as brisk walking or swimming for 30 minutes a day can significantly decrease your heart disease risks.
 Aerobic exercises strengthen the heart and lungs and improve the body’s ability to use oxygen.
 Over time, aerobic exercise can help decrease your heart rate and blood pressure and improve your breathing.
 You should slowly work up to an aerobic session lasting 20 to 30 minutes, at least three to four times a week.

 Stretching before and after exercises are also recommended as they help prepare the muscles for activity and prevent injury and muscle strain.
 Regular stretching also increases your range of motion and flexibility.

 Diabetes is a condition whereby the body has trouble taking glucose from the blood and delivering it to the rest of the body so that it can be used as energy.
 This is due to a lack of, or an inability to use insulin, the hormone required to “escort” glucose from the blood to cells of the body.